 "Lot" means a parcel or plot of ground with common ownership.
-To be one lot all the ground contained within said plot or parcel must be contiguous.
+To be one (1) lot all the ground contained within said plot or parcel must be contiguous.

-"Multiple Animal Site Permit" means permit issued to an individual/household who does not qualify as a shelter, refuge, professional animal establishment, or hobby breeder but who wishes to keep dogs or cats in excess of the maximum allowed under this Ordinance.
+"Multiple animal site permit" means permit issued to an individual/household who does not qualify as a shelter, refuge, professional animal establishment, or hobby breeder but who wishes to keep dogs or cats in excess of the maximum allowed under this title.

-"Owner" means a person 18 years of age or older or the parent or guardian of a person under 18 years of age who owns, harbors, keeps an animal, has one in his care, or permits an animal to remain on or about the premises owned or controlled by him.
+"Owner" means a person eighteen (18) years of age or older or the parent or guardian of a person under eighteen (18) years of age who owns, harbors, keeps an animal, has one (1) in his care, or permits an animal to remain on or about the premises owned or controlled by him.